TIGERB/easy-vue/README.md

 step 1: yarn install

 step 2:
-    - develop: npm run dev
+    - develop: yarn run dev
-    - build  : npm run build, and use *lite-server* or *http-server* to visit the dist directory
+    - build  : yarn run build, and use *lite-server* or *http-server* to visit the dist directory

 ```